roboticsoutreach/worksheets/docs/programming.md

 ## The main function

-In python, we just make a `.py` file and run it, which causes the code in the file to be run line by line.
+In Python, we just make a `.py` file and run it, which causes the code in the file to be run line by line.
 In C++, the code we want to start with needs to go in a `main` method.
-So if we write this in python:
+So if we write this in Python:

 ```python
 doSomething()